Managing your symptoms

 What is CBT?

 CBT is a talking therapy.
-The NICE guideline for M.E./CFS advises (section 1.12.31) it "should only be delivered by a healthcare professional with appropriate training and experience in CBT for ME/CFS, and under the clinical supervision of someone with expertise in CBT for ME/CFS."
+The NICE guideline for ME/CFS advises (section 1.12.31) it "should only be delivered by a healthcare professional with appropriate training and experience in CBT for ME/CFS, and under the clinical supervision of someone with expertise in CBT for ME/CFS."

 CBT for people with M.E. should, the NICE guideline says, aim "to improve their quality of life, including functioning, and reduce the distress associated with having a chronic illness; and does not assume people have 'abnormal' illness beliefs and behaviours as an underlying cause of their ME/CFS, but recognises that thoughts, feelings, behaviours and physiology interact with each other."

 Instead of CBT, some disease experts recommend that patients manage their activities to stay within their “energy envelope” to prevent crashes and possible long-term worsening from post-exertional malaise (ie. pacing).
-This is the symptom management approach that the majority of people with M.E. consistently tell us offers them the most benefit.
+This is the symptom management approach that the majority of people with ME consistently tell us offers them the most benefit.

 Why did NICE change its recommendation on CBT?